 When I started looking to make the move from bitcoin to bitcoin and altcoins the biggest hindrance was where to put all the different cryptos.
 I did not want to bother with 5 different wallets.
 Good multi-currency wallets are key to diversifying and decentralizing the crypto ecosystem.

 For each crypto you get 1 receiving address, that’s it.
 This goes against a basic crypto 101 privacy and security best practice.
-Don’t reuse address, use unique address for every transaction.
+Don’t reuse addresses, use a unique address for every transaction.

 Using 1 address for all your receiving transactions makes it easy for anyone you get a payment from to look up all the other payments you have received and to see the total amount of funds you have in that currency on Exodus!

-It makes it easier for spies, hackers, advertises, et cetera to see patterns, make a profile and connect your crypto transactions to your real world identity.
+It makes it easier for spies, hackers, advertisers, etc. to see patterns, make a profile and connect your crypto transactions to your real-world identity.

 Exodus does not enforce what it calls very strong passwords.
 Here are examples of what Exodus allows as “okay” passwords.